 We also play for dances, including charity fundraisers, class reunions, wedding receptions, and the Commemorative Air Force's USO-style hangar dances.
 Our variety of performance venues inspired the words to the Roseville Big Band theme song: "Dance to the Big Band Swing".

-Our repertoire includes a century of standards, both instrumental and vocal, plus new compositions and arrangements written especially for us.
-Although swing tunes such as In the Mood Hear excerpts from "In the Mood". make up the largest part of our repertoire, we also perform ballads such as Star Dust Hear excerpts from "Star Dust". and Skylark.
+Our repertoire includes more than a century of standards, both instrumental and vocal, plus new compositions and arrangements written especially for us.
+Although swing tunes such as In the Mood Hear excerpts from "In the Mood". make up the largest part of our repertoire, we also perform ballads such as Star Dust Hear excerpts from "Star Dust". and Skylark, Latin rhythms, waltzes, polkas, and rock tunes.

 We try to increase our concerts' audience appeal by adding special features: